-- 1. Each working LSP (wLSP) has a protection LSP (pLSP); corresponding working and protection LSPs are nodeand link disjoint both in the in the logical and physical topology. - II.
-For the multilayer survivability

-- 1. Each multihop working LSP has a protection LSP; corresponding working and protection LSPs are link- and node-disjoint in the logical topology. - 2.
-With the "double protection" method each lightpath has a protection lightpath, with the "LSP spare unprotected" and "interlayer BRS" method only the lightpaths carrying working LSPs have corresponding protection lightpaths.
-Respective working and protection lightpaths are link- and node-disjoint in the physical topology.
+- For the single layer survivability: - Each working LSP (wLSP) has a protection LSP (pLSP); corresponding working and protection LSPs are node- and link disjoint both in the logical and physical topology. - For the multilayer survivability: - Each multihop working LSP has a protection LSP; corresponding working and protection LSPs are link- and node-disjoint in the logical topology. - With the "double protection" method each lightpath has a protection lightpath, with the "LSP spare unprotected" and "interlayer BRS" method only the lightpaths carrying working LSPs have corresponding protection lightpaths.
+Respective working and protection lightpaths are linkand node-disjoint in the physical topology.